Published: Tammy 22 June 1974 – 7 September 1974

 Translations/reprints: Bella’s Book of Gymnastics 1981 as Bella – the Beginning; Bella at the Bar Vol. 1, 2018

 Orphan Bella Barlow lives with her Uncle Jed and Aunt Gert, who abuse and exploit her.
-Their exploitation is motivated by laziness, tight-fistedness, greed, and squandering their money on gambling (bingo, dog racing), and in Jed’s case, drinking.
-Their background must come into it as well as they are low working class people who don’t look very far above the poverty line and they live in a very seedy house.
+Their exploitation is motivated by laziness, tight-fistedness, greed, and squandering their money on gambling (bingo, dog racing), and, in Jed’s case, drinking.
+Their background must come into it as well, as they are working class people who look like they’re not far above the poverty line (they could be higher if they managed their money better) and they live in a very seedy house.
 They make Bella do all the housework, the cooking (while making her eat separate, substandard food and often starve her altogether), and make her a slave at Uncle Jed’s window cleaning business.
 They never pay her anything, making the excuse that her board and keep are the payment.
 They keep her away from school and are not above beating her.
 And if they see any way to make money out of Bella they will seize upon it.

 Bella lives for gymnastics and has rigged up makeshift apparatus in the back yard (probably cobbled together from the scrap Jed collects).
 She uses every spare moment she can to work on it.
 Oddly, Jed and Gert do not interfere with her makeshift apparatus although they disapprove of her “wasting time” on it instead of working.